iamdevonbutler/brahma/Readme.md

 - no `this` (especially w/ function decoration)
 - as above so below (eslintrc, npmrc, ...)
 - flexibility for what you need. we are trying to enforce commonalities, standards, across our apps to make the more predictable for bug prevention.
+- code sharing (makes it super easy to share your `decorators`, `middleware`, `config`, `services`, ...)

+Explaination of folder structure
+- ./services - services return an obj that provide a "service". and im using the word service literally and vaguely. in other words, its code that does stuff. it can be anything that contributes to the functionality of a service(s)
+- ./middleware
+- ./static - common static assets to all apps. all files will be copied over to each app.
+- ...

 Clustering
 Brahma uses throng.
 Assign env var `WEB_CONCURRENCY`.